jlgerber/rustclass/lesson_01.md

 ## Flow Control
 ### if/else
-Very similar to other languages except the condition doesnt need to be surrounded by parens:
+Very similar to other languages except the condition doesn't need to be surrounded by parens:
 ```rust
 let n = 5;